Omitted variable bias of Lasso-based inference methods: A finite sample analysis: Additional simulations for post double Lasso

-In the main text, we consider a setting with $k=5$, normally distributed control variables, normally distributed homoscedastic errors terms, and $\alpha^\ast=0$.
-Here we provide additional simulation evidence based on a more general model:\footnote{This model and the multiplicative specification of heteroscedasticity are as in the simulations of \citet{belloni2014inference}.}
+In the main text, we consider a setting with normally distributed control variables, normally distributed homoscedastic errors terms, and $\alpha^\ast=0$.
+Here we provide additional simulation evidence based on a more general model used in the simulations of \citet{belloni2014inference}: